rsanchez/eecli-wiki/Home.md

 `eecli` is a command line interface for ExpressionEngine.
-You can use this:
+It can be used to:

-* to aid during local development, like creating new channels or generating a custom addon.
+* aid in development, like creating new channels or generating a custom addon.
-* on your server to run post-deployment tasks like clearing cache.
+* run post-deployment tasks on your staging/production server(s), like clearing cache.
-* to automate critical tasks, like database backup
+* automate critical tasks, like database backup
-* to build your own custom CLI commands, like import scripts or cron jobs
+* build your own custom CLI commands, like import scripts or cron jobs
-* to debug using an interactive shell
+* debug using an interactive shell

 ```
 > eecli clear:cache:ee